-- Amazon.
 Everybody loves the ease of shopping from Amazon.
-They have a good selection of kids bikes, but make sure you do your research ahead of time and know what you want to buy, because there are a lot of crappy bikes listed on Amazon as well.
+They have a good selection of kids bikes but make sure you do your research ahead of time and know what you want to buy because there are a lot of crappy bikes listed on Amazon as well.

-- Backcountry.
 When Backcountry bought out Competitive Cyclist, they became a legit online bike shop with nice bikes.
-They have a surprisingly great selection of bikes including Cleary, GT, and more…
+They have a surprisingly great selection of bikes including Prevelo, Cleary, Strider, and more….

 A bike, even a kids bike, is a big investment.
 It’s so much nicer to be able to go see the bike in person and make sure it’s the right one before laying down a big chunk of change.
 The bike shop (if they know what they are doing, unlike the salesperson in my previous story) can also help you measure your child’s inseam and fit them on the right bike.

-The major bike brands—Specialized, Trek, etc—only sell thru local bike shops, so if you are looking at one of those bikes, the decision is made for you.
+The major bike brands only sell thru local bike shops, so if you are looking at one of those bikes, the decision is made for you.
 While their smaller sized bikes aren’t that fantastic, these brand’s “big kid” bikes begin to get really nice.

 Finally, if you buy from a local bike shop, you get the satisfaction of knowing you are shopping locally, the money is staying in the local economy, and you’re supporting a small business.
 (Although on the flip side, a lot of the “kids bike brands” you’d buy online are small business too).